menu

 Hindsville is a tiny town located in the state of Arkansas.
 With a population of 95 people and just one neighborhood, Hindsville is the 336th largest community in Arkansas.
-Much of the housing stock in Hindsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Hindsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Hindsville, you'll notice that it is more blue-collar than most other communities in America.
-40.68% of Hindsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hindsville is generally considered to be a blue-collar town.
+40.68% of the Hindsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hindsville is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
 There are especially a lot of people living in Hindsville who work in sales jobs (47.46%), farm management occupations (30.51%), and office and administrative support (8.47%).

 The overall crime rate in Hindsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.